Footjob

 Overview

 A footjob is a non-penetrative, partnered sexual practice in which one person uses the feet, soles, or toes to stimulate a partner's genitals or body.
 It is best understood as an act rather than an attraction: where a foot fetish names a standing erotic interest in feet, a footjob is one of the practices through which that interest, or simple curiosity, is expressed.
-The practice may involve one or both feet, stroking or pressing with the arches and soles, or the toes, and it sits alongside related expressions such as foot worship and an aesthetic focus on the sole.
+The act itself may involve one or both feet, stroking or pressing with the arches and soles, or the toes, and it sits alongside related expressions such as foot worship and an aesthetic focus on the sole.
 This article sets out its short documented history, how it is practised, the psychology that frames it, and what reliable figures say about how common it is.

 History & origins